nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 As we mentioned, in the Hugging Face documentation you can find multiple examples about how to expose your own model using custom Inference Endpoints.
 For our example we will take a different approach, to show you that there are more possibilities than "just" use a model.

-In this case we are goint to use [Haystack](https://haystack.deepset.ai) to build a InMemory store where we will index a document related with DeSci DAOs, and using [roberta-base-squad2-distilled](https://huggingface.co/deepset/roberta-base-squad2-distilled) we can implement a Q&A with the content of the store.
+In this case we are goint to use [Haystack](https://haystack.deepset.ai) to build a InMemory store where we will index a document related with DeSci DAOs, and using [roberta-base-squad2-distilled](https://huggingface.co/deepset/roberta-base-squad2-distilled) we can implement a Q&A service using the documents stored.

 The fist step is to add the needed dependencies using the requirements.txt file: